MattDunks94/task-list-creator/README.md

 ### Adding Tasks
 ![](documentation/README-images/ADD-TASK-INPUT-BTN.png)
 The adding tasks feature allows users to add their own tasks to their task list.
-This is acheived by the user clicking on the 'Add Task +' button or by pressing the 'Enter' key on their keyboard.
+This feature consists of an input element and [Bootstrap v4.3 Button Component](https://getbootstrap.com/docs/4.3/components/buttons/).
+The input element includes a placeholder asking the user 'What tasks need doing?', indicating to the user that this is the feature where you type in your tasks.
+The button consists of 'Add Task' text along with [Font Awesome's Plus Icon](https://fontawesome.com/icons/plus?f=classic&s=solid), indicating to the user that this button will add something.
+When this 'Add Task +' button is clicked, it'll append their task to their list below this feature but only if they've typed in the input element (see [Alerts](#alerts) for more info).
+The user can also press the 'Enter' key, instead of clicking the button, to carry out the same operation.

 ### Removing Tasks